splunk/observability-workshop/docs/module4/terraform.md

     export INITIALS=<your initials e.g. RWC>
     ```

-Initialise Terraform. **Note:** You will need to run this command each time a new version of the Terraform Provider is released.
+Initialize Terraform. **Note:** You will need to run this command each time a new version of the Terraform Provider is released.
 You can track the releases on [GitHub](https://github.com/terraform-providers/terraform-provider-signalfx/releases).

 === "Input"